raj23manj/springBoot/jokesapp/README.md

     - new instance will be created every time
   * Request Scope
     - Scoped to an HTTP Web Request.
 Only Used for web apps
+    - A single instance per http request, only valid in the context of web-aware Spring Application-Context
   * Session scope
     - Scoped to an HTTP Web Session.
 Only Used for web apps
+    - A Single instance per http session, only valid in the context of web-aware Spring Application-Context
   * global-session
     - Scoped to an Global HTTP Web Session.
 Only Used for web apps
+    - A single Instance per Global Session.
+Typically used in a portlet Context. only valid in the context of web-aware Spring Application-Context
+    - Not Used Much, legacy code.
+  * Application
+    - bean is scoped to the lifecycle of Servlet Context.  only valid in the context os web-aware
+  * WebSocket
+    - Scopes a Single Bean definition to the lifecycle of a WebSocket.
+Only Valid in the Context of web-aware Spring Application-Context
+  * Custom Scope
+    - Spring Scopes are Extensible, and we can define our own Scope by implementing spring's 'Scope' Interface

+  * Note
+    - We cannot override the built in singelton and prototype scopes

 # Bean Life Cycles
   *  XML: